-- Listen to national radio for the alert message or if you have an internet connection verify for any news alert on credible official social media networks or check for alerts received via SMS, WhatsApp etc. - · Once you are informed of the alert, if you are at your accommodation establishment contact the manager immediately for guidance on what to do - · If you are not at your accommodation, follow instructions provided by the national/local authorities and if you are told to evacuate your present location (other than your accommodation), do so immediately.
+• Listen to national radio for the alert message or if you have internet connection verify for any news alert on credible official social media network or check for alert received via SMS, WhatsApp etc.

+• Once you are informed of the alert, if you are at your accommodation establishment contact the manager immediately for guidance on what to do

+• If you are not at your accommodation, follow instructions provided by the national/ local authorities and if you are told to evacuate your present location other than your accommodation, do so immediately.

-Instructions will be given by the national/local authorities for you to move to a flood/flash flood-safe location away from any danger
+Instructions will be given by the national/local authorities for you to move to a flood/ flash flood safe location away from any danger

-- Move to only area(s)/location(s) indicated by the local authorities - · Stay clear of bridges over fast-moving water.
-Fast-moving water can wash bridges away without warning. - · In case you do not have contact with the national/local authorities, move to higher ground or if you are in a multi-story building, move to higher floors away from the flood. - · If you are stuck in a car and water is entering the car, try to climb on top of the car roof and shout for help. - · Stay away from ravines or cliffs during floods/ flash floods as these areas are prone to land or rockslides. - · Stay away from forest areas as floods/flash floods can cause fallen trees and other dangerous debris
+- Move to only area(s)/location(s) indicated by the local authorities - Take routes/roads that have been instructed by the local authorities - Stay off bridges over fast-moving water.
+Fast-moving water can wash bridges away without warning. - In case you do not have contact with the national/local authorities, move to higher grounds or if you are in a multi storey-building move to higher floors away from the flood. - If you are stuck in a car and water is entering the car try to go on top of the car roof and shout for help. - Stay away from ravines or cliffs as during floods/ flash floods these areas are prone to land or rock slides. - Stay away from forest areas as floods/flash floods can provoke fallen trees and other debris

-- DO NOT leave your accommodation during any storm/storm surges without informing the management of your accommodation of your whereabouts - DO NOT take any other routes or roads that have NOT been declared safe by the national/local authorities. - DO NOT walk, swim or drive through floodwaters.
+- Do NOT leave your accommodation during any storm/storm surges without informing the management of your accommodation of your whereabouts - Do NOT take any other routes or roads that have NOT been declared safe by the national/local authorities. - Do NOT walk, swim or drive through floodwaters.